lmb-99/hashflix-project/README.md

 - Popular movies are sorted by their number of views
 - New movies category is sorted by their creation date
 - I changed the AbstractUser so the user could log in with the email instead of the username and also to add the 'Continue watching' category for each user
+- I implemented my code with a front-end template, also doing some adjustments on the HTML and CSS as necessary

 # How To Run The Project: